Waitetuna: History

-Pollen analysis in the sediments of the Waitetuna arm of the harbour shows that the original vegetation of the valley was kahikatea on the flats, and a mixed podocarp-hardwood forest on the slopes, with totara, maire, matai, rimu, rata, beech and tree ferns.
+Pollen analysis in the sediments of the Waitetuna arm of the harbour shows that the original vegetation of the valley was kahikatea on the flats, and a mixed podocarp-hardwood forest on the slopes, with totara, maire, mataī, rimu, rata, beech and tree ferns.
 Kauri was present, but not abundant.

 Waitetuna is part of the rohe of Ngāti Māhanga.
 Aramiro station covers 1985 ha of Māori freehold in the upper part of the valley.

 In September 1864, after the invasion of the Waikato, the government bought the 20,840 acre Waipā–Waitetuna block, stretching from the summit of Pirongia to Te Uku Landing, for £1,500.
 A 2018 Waitangi Tribunal report said, "The Waipa–Waitetuna purchase occurred during a Crown military occupation of land in Waikato (including the area covered by the purchase block) that was carried out with the express purpose of breaking down Māori authority, including customary rights to land.
 Although the evidence is not sufficient to draw firm conclusions, aspects of the purchase resemble the process of compensation for confiscated land".

 Most of the farms were bought from the government in the 1900s and the bush on them was mostly felled, or burnt.